Sam Houston: Early life

 Samuel Houston was born in Rockbridge County, Virginia on March 2, 1793, to Samuel Houston and Elizabeth Paxton.
 Both of Houston's parents were descended from Scottish and Irish colonists who had settled in Colonial America in the 1730s, including his great-grandfather John Houston.
 Houston's father was descended from Ulster Scots people and the Houston baronets, the founders of Clan Houston in Scotland.
 (Note: Houston descended from Sir John Houston; who, in the late 1600s, rebuilt the Houston baronial estate, Houston House, Renfrewshire, near Johnstone and Bridge of Weir, Scotland.
 From him came John Houston and Margaret Mary (née Cunningham) Houston, who lived for some time in Ireland; in 1735, they emigrated to America, ending up on the Timber Ridge plantation.)
 (Note: Houston's uncle, the Presbyterian Rev. Samuel Houston, was an elected member of the "lost" State of Franklin then in the western frontier of North Carolina, who advocated for the passage of his proposed "A Declaration of Rights or Form of Government on the Constitution of the Commonwealth of Frankland" at the convention that was assembled in Greeneville, Tennessee on November 14, 1785.
 Rev. Houston returned to Rockbridge County, Virginia after the assembled State of Franklin convention rejected his constitutional proposal.)
-Samuel inherited the Timber Ridge plantation and mansion in Rockbridge County, Virginia, which was worked by enslaved African Americans.
+Samuel inherited the Timber Ridge plantation and mansion in Rockbridge County, Virginia, which was worked by enslaved Africans.
 During the American Revolutionary War, Captain Houston served in Morgan's Rifle Brigade as a paymaster.
 He served in the Virginian militia, which required him to pay his own expenses and to be away from his family for long periods of time.
 Thus, the plantation and his family's finances suffered.